absolute-vijju/AndroidTemplate/README.md

 # AndroidTemplate
-This is Template app includes all kind of demos.
+This is Template app includes demo of:
+1. How Viewmodel works in ViewModelFragment
+2. Day-Night mode selection from the toolbar(with sharedpreference)